 Knox Mayor John Mortimore has praised the couple for their "incredible generosity" and love for the community.
 "I'm still trying to believe it!"
 Mayor Mortimore said.
-"I'd been speaking with them over recent weeks as they prepared to make the donation, and can't wait to see it put to good use the donation, and can't wait to see it while I'm still astounded, it's so typical of George and "While I'm still astounded, it's so typical of George and to do domething special to help the local community," generous financial support, they are the driving force behind many of the improvements that will now take place at the Reserve.
+"I'd been speaking with them over recent weeks as they prepared to make the donation, and can't wait to see it put to good use the donation, and can't wait to see it put to good use the donation, and can't wait to see they are to do something special to help the local community."
+Not only have George and Pat provided this outstandingly generous financial support, they are the driving force at the Reserve.

-The timing is great," he added.
-"Right now, the
+The timing is great," he added, "Blebt now, the